glennsl/bucklescript-cookbook/README.md

-This could have been accomplished with just two modules, `TypedSet` and `OrderedType`, but adding `Type` let's us get away with only defining the type once, and to be able to include it such that we can use the type as if it was defined at the top level, without also including `comapre` and thereby shadow `Pervasives.compare`.
+This could have been accomplished with just two modules, `TypedSet` and `OrderedType`, but adding `Type` let's us get away with only defining the type once, and to be able to include it such that we can use the type as if it was defined at the top level, without also including `compare` and thereby shadow `Pervasives.compare`.

 We can now use the type seamlessly, as if there was no complicated module recursion with intermingled types: